Skip to content

 • Temporary Solution Statement completed in 2024

-• Permanent Solution expect to be achieved once treatment has been fully implemented at the site and is operating.
+• Permanent Solution expected to be achieved once treatment has been fully implemented at the site and is operating.

 No Significant Risk is a regulatory term describing when a contaminant is either not detected or is below a level that would cause a defined level of increased risk to human health or the environment.
 At the Former Varian Facility Site, there is No Significant Risk to current residents and workers.